-The side curtains and drop curtain are custom made to each boat at the factory.
+Because the aluminum frames vary slightly, the side curtains and drop curtain are custom made to each boat at the factory.
+Slide the side curtains into the slide tracks on top of the windshield wings.
+Zip into the hardtop.

-Slide the side curtains into the slide tracks on the hardtop.
-Snap the side curtains to the hardtop legs and windshield wings.
+Snap the side curtains to the hardtop legs.
 The side curtains will have to be stretched slightly to pull out the wrinkles and reach the snaps.

-If you have an optional drop curtain or aft curtain, slide it into the slide track on the back of the hardtop and attach it to the rear of the side curtains.
+If you have an optional drop curtain, slide it into the slide track on the back of the hard-top and attach it to the rear of the side curtains.
 Snap the drop curtain to the deck and cockpit.